dyutibarma/monochrome/_case-studies/2018-10-23-ecommerce-listing.md

 	</div>
 	<div class="w3-col w3-container m8">
         <h5>User Story</h5>
-	    <p>As a shopper interested saving items for inspiration or purchase, I want the system to compliment my shopping behavior.</p>
+	    <p>As a shopper interested saving items for inspiration or purchase, I want the system to complement my shopping behavior.</p>
 	    <p>As URBN, we want to streamline the shoppers journey for saving items to a list.</p>
 	</div>
 	<div class="w3-col w3-container m2">